4Lii3N/TMC-JSON-Editor/README.md

 ---

  #### How to use:
-In the folder you just installed you will find a jsonTemplate.JSON, in this Template you can set what objects from your original json should be altered and what they should be altered to.
+In the folder you just installed you will find a jsonTemplate.JSON, in this template you can set what objects from your original json should be altered and what they should be altered to.
 Once you're done editing the Template you can then go ahead and execute the 'tje' command.